-(1) Represents aggregate grant date fair value of stock awards granted pursuant to the Company's 2003 Stock Incentive Plan in accordance with FAS 123R.
+(1) Represents aggregate grant date fair value of stock awards granted pursuant to the Company's 2003 Stock Incentive Plan in accordance with Statement of Financial Accounting Standard No. 123R (share-based payment).
 This equity component of compensation is divided between restricted (time-based) stock grants and performance-based stock grants.
 The restricted shares vest 50% on each of the third and fourth anniversaries of the date of the grant.
 The performance-based shares are subject to vesting on the fourth anniversary of the date of the grant based on the performance of the Company's stock price.
-The value of the restricted stock awards is calculated by multiplying the fair market value of the Company's common stock on grant date (February 1, 2006) of \$29.93 by the number of shares awarded.
+The value of the restricted stock awards is calculated by multiplying the closing market price of the Company's common stock on grant date (February 1, 2007) of \$29.03 by the number of shares awarded.
 Officers have the right to vote the shares and to receive cash or stock dividends, if any, except for the shares under the performance based component.